maxonlinux/opencore-asus-z390-i/README.md

 Not working / untested:
 * OTA/Delta Updates (see the note below)
+* Compatibility with Sonoma (untested, but should work)

 ## Patching Instructions
 1. Download and install OpenCore Legacy Patcher - https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main